I am a Designer, Researcher and Design Lecturer.

 I worked as Research Associate at The Helen Hamlyn Centre for Design at the Royal College of Art on the multidisciplinary project Family Rituals 2.0, funded by the EPSRC.
-This project investigates the evolving nature of daily rituals in families that regularly experience separation due to work travel.
-Following Design-Led Ethnographic case studies with 5 families, a series of Ritual Machines were developed and deployed for each of these families to live with for a period of up to eight weeks.
-These machines are bespoke and form a conversation with each of our participating families, identifying their specific domestic rituals and their attitudes towards home, work, separation and reunion.
-The work is a collaboration between the RCA and Newcastle University’s Open Lab.
+This project investigated the evolving nature of daily rituals in families that regularly experience separation due to work travel.
+Following design-led ethnographic visits to five families, we identified significant rituals and designed and developed five bespoke ritual machines that our families lived with for a short while.
+Through participants’ interactions with our machines, we were able to have a closer understanding about the roles of rituals in family life, and the possibilities and limitations for digital technologies to interpret, disturb or maintain them.
+The work was a collaboration between the RCA and Newcastle University’s Open Lab.

-My background is in product design and my experience ranges from toy and interactive design to furniture and home products.
+My background is in industrial design and my experience ranges from toy and interactive design to furniture and home products.
 I have a keen interest in innovation and creativity in everyday life behaviour.

 After graduating from the Royal College of Art I worked as a Designer for Sekisui Design Centre in Japan and as a Senior Designer for LEGO in Denmark.
-I worked with Conran & Partners, Brand Environment and SPD before setting up my own design practice.
-I have recently designed a range of product concepts of baby/toddler furniture for Mothercare and a series of rugs for the Danish firm Linie Design.
+I worked in various design studios in London before setting up my own design practice.
+I have designed a range of product concepts of baby/toddler furniture for Mothercare and a series of rugs for the Danish firm Linie Design.

 A list of selected publications and outputs can be seen here.